Description length of canonical and microcanonical models: Applications to maximum-entropy models

-In the context of bipartite networks, this quantity is equivalent to the total number of links, and the resulting canonical Maximum Entropy Model is the bipartite version of the Erd\"os-R\'enyi model, or random graph model.
-While this model is a prominent approach in network science, it is widely recognized that it falls short in capturing and accurately describing the topological heterogeneity that characterizes most real-world systems.
-In the case of $n\times m$ matrices, one possible approach to introduce heterogeneity is to constraint the sum of elements in each row:
+The simplest constraint one may imagine to enforce is the sum of the elements of a matrix, i.e.

-This sequence of quantities is enclosed in the vector of sufficient statistics $\mathbf{r}(\mathbf{G})$.
-The resulting model is later considered an example of local constraints and non-equivalence between ensembles.
-Notably, for bipartite networks, the sequence $r_i(\mathbf{G})$ represents the degree sequence of one layer, and the correspondent MEM is known as Bipartite Partial Configuration Model \cite{saracco17}.
+In the case of bipartite binary networks, this quantity corresponds to the total number of links and induces the well-known Erd\"os-R\'enyi model.
+While this model is one of the most popular ones, it is also widely recognized to fall short in capturing the topological heterogeneity that characterizes most real-world systems.
+An alternative approach to introduce heterogeneity is to constrain the sum of elements of each row, i.e.

-In both cases, we will employ asymptotic results to compare the microcanonical and canonical description lengths.
-This entails considering the scaling of the constraints $\mathbf{c}^*$ in the thermodynamic limit, in line with \cite{qi}.
-In the present paper, we focus on \textit{dense matrices}: We assume that the system is such that the elements $g_{ij}^*$ of the observed matrix $\mathbf{G}^*$ are, on average, of order $O(1)$ with respect to $n$.
-As a consequence, the sum of each row $r_i^*$ is of order $O(m)$, and the total sum $l^*$ is of order $O(nm)$.
-The actual order of these quantities in the thermodynamic limit will depend on the growth rate of $m$, according to the different scenarios previously described.
-Finally, regardless of the behavior of $m$, in the dense regime the matrix density
+In the case of bipartite binary networks, the sequence $r_i(\mathbf{G})$, $i=1\dots n$ coincides with the degree sequence of the nodes belonging to just one layer and induces the canonical MEM known as Bipartite Partial Configuration Model~\cite{saracco17}.
+As we will employ asymptotic results to compare the canonical and the microcanonical description lengths, we need to specify the scaling of the constraints $\mathbf{c}^*$ as $n \to \infty$.
+In what follows, we will focus on \emph{dense matrices}, i.e., we will assume that $g_{ij}^*=\Theta(1)$ $\forall (i, j)$, where $\Theta(x)$ indicates a quantity of the same order of $x$ as $n \to \infty$.
+This choice leads to $r_i^*=\Theta(m)$ and $l^*=\Theta(nm)$, the `actual' order of these quantities depending on the growth rate of $m$.
+We will consider two cases: (i) $m$ finite in the limit, i.e., $m = \Theta(1)$ and (ii) $m$ growing linearly with $n$, i.e., $m = \Theta(n)$.
+As a consequence of our assumption, the matrix density